 In a buffet service, guests can choose their food from a wider selection made available on the buffet line.
 There are 4 common types of buffet service:

-- Simple Buffet – Guests get food from a buffet line and waiters move around to clear tables and help guests with minor requests.
+Simple Buffet – Guests get food from a buffet line and waiters move around to clear tables and help guests with minor requests.

-- Station-type buffet – Waiters serve the beverages while guests get the other dishes from the buffet line.
+Station-type buffet – Waiters serve the beverages while guests get the other dishes from the buffet line.

-- Modified deluxe buffet – Tables are set with cutlery; waiters serve the beverages, coffee and dessert while guests get the other dishes from the buffet line.
+Modified deluxe buffet – Tables are set with cutlery; waiters serve the beverages, coffee, and dessert while guests get the other dishes from the buffet line.

-- Buffet tables are easy to prepare.
+Buffet tables are easy to prepare.

-- Waiters focus only on serving a few dishes and clearing tables.
+Waiters focus only on serving a few dishes and clearing tables.

-- Last minute special requests can be challenging because of time and resource constraints.
+Last-minute special requests can be challenging because of time and resource constraints.

-- Waiters only need to stay behind the station counter to take orders.
+Waiters only need to stay behind the station counter to take orders.

-- Rush hours can be tiring and stressful because there may be queues.
+Rush hours can be tiring and stressful because there may be queues.

 5. Semi-self service

-- Waiters only need to stay at the counter to take orders and receive payment.
+Waiters only need to stay at the counter to take orders and receive payment.

-Finding the right service for your restaurant
+Different types of service for your restaurant

 With all the different types of service available, finding the right one for your restaurant can create a more enjoyable experience for your diners.
 Here are 4 common types of restaurants and the types of matching services: